-Below you will find information about what a trauma center is and where they can be found in the Fresno County area.
+Below you will find information about what a trauma center is and about the trauma center available in Fresno.

 Fresno County has only one trauma center: